Supreme War Council: 30 Oct to 10 Nov 1918

 The eighth, and longest SWC Conference took place in Versailles.
 Here, the Armistice terms were drafted for the Ottoman Empire, Austria-Hungary, and Germany.

 Peacetime meetings

 During the Paris Peace Negotiations, which took place from 12 January to 26 June 1919, the Supreme War Council became the "Council of Ten" in mid January, and later the "Council of Four" (Big Four) in mid March, as President Wilson and Prime Ministers Lloyd George, Clemenceau, and Orlando did most of the work constructing the Treaty of Versailles.
-As the host nation, Prime Minister Georges Clemenceau presided over the meetings.
+As the host nation, Prime Minister Clemenceau presided over the meetings.

 14–16 January 1920 in Paris, France

 This meeting was held four days after the ratification of the Treaty of Versailles.
 Lloyd George proposed dropping the blockade of the Russian Socialist Federal Soviet Republic by starting negotiations with the "Russian people" in the form of the centrosoyuz, which at that time was not controlled by the Bolsheviks.
 This was agreed, with a communique from the Council being published on 16 January.
 In the event, the negotiations soon became simply between the United Kingdom and a bolshevised centrosoyuz, leading to the Anglo-Soviet Trade Agreement.